Cayman offers a fantastic lifestyle, please take a look at the key information you need set up your home, away from

 - The cost of living is generally higher than in the United States, Canada or the United Kingdom, as most commodities are imported and have to bear the cost of freight and insurance, plus customs duty if payable.
 The high cost of living is partly offset by the absence of income and property taxes.

 - Many companies within the Cayman Islands offer moving allowances to employees.
 Find out what this entails and budget accordingly

 Many of the available properties are condominiums (condos), which are similar to apartment complexes and sometimes come with a shared pool and/or a gym.
 A 1 bedroom condo typically ranges between USD$1200-1700 per month.
-A 2 bedroom condo is around USD$1800-3000 per month.
+A 2 bedroom condo is around USD$1800-4000 per month.
 Beach front properties can be considerably more expensive than inland properties.
 Generally a 1 year lease is required with an initial payment the first month’s rent and a damage deposit (equivalent to 1 month’s rent).

-Most rental condos and homes are rented fully furnished with furniture, including couches and beds, as well as major appliances.
+Most rental condos and homes are rented fully furnished, including couches, furniture and beds, as well as major appliances.
 Utilities are rarely included in the rental price.
 Average monthly electricity service is US$250-$450 per month, for two persons sharing a two bedroom condo.
 Water can amount to USD$80-$150 per month for two persons sharing a two bedroom apartment.